 Once the bookings are done through these portals and digital equivalents of documents can be uploaded in data backbones, trucks can be booked for pick up using “Uber” like apps and one could actually book a special category of “Driverless Truck” from the “Uber” like app at a discounted price

 Declarations, if not documents may still be required and critical documents like Certificate of Origin will be issued using the “Blockchain” technology.
 When the driverless trucks would arrive at the shipper’s warehouse; smart tags can be placed on packages so that using the Internet of Things (IoT), devices can make the packages talk over a 7G network.

 Whilst the truck is on the way, the forwarder can pay the terminal charges using cryptocurrency/blockchain technology or even book a slot for acceptance at the Airport.
 The electronic token can be delivered to the truck.
 The boom barriers at the Airport cargo complex could open based on the electronic token in the truck and the truck could dock at the assigned dock

 The cargo would announce itself at the terminal and can be screened via high speed, high resolution scanning technology and volume/weight measuring machines.
 Shipments that have already received pre-clearance can move on the roller skates directly into the collapsible containers or pallets with in-built identification tokens based on the load plan received by the carrier’s system.
-The ULDs can be sealed with electronic seals and moved on the roller skates on to the driverless dollies, fromwhere they can then be loaded in an aircraft.
-The APIs from aircraft navigation system constantly show the movement of cargo in the air
+The ULDs can be sealed with electronic seals and moved on the roller skates onto the driverless dollies, from where they can then be loaded into an aircraft.
+The APIs from the aircraft navigation system constantly show the movement of cargo in the air